urchymanny/airvend-ruby/README.md

 # Airvend Ruby

-This gem makes it easy for businesses to implement vending of Airtime, Data, Electricity, Utilities & Television subscriptions via the [Airvend](https://airvend.ng) API
+This gem makes it easy for businesses or individuals to implement vending of Airtime, Data, Electricity, Utilities & Television subscriptions to their application.
+This is a simplifiication of the [Airvend](https://airvend.ng) API

 ### Documentation